bertkdowns/pyomo-replace/paper/paper.md

 Traditional model libraries such as IDAES provide the equations, and then all that is required is to specify enough variables that the number of variables equals the number of unknowns.
 This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e You must fix variables that are part of a Dulmage-Mendelson under-constrained set.], until the model is fully defined.
 Incorrect degrees of freedom has been identified as a common source of errors in EOMs, and checking the degrees of freedom is the first recommended step to diagnose problems [@lee2024model].
 Newer analysis methods, such as Dulmage-Mendelson Decomposition do make this simpler, but it is still an iterative process.

 Using a Variable Replacement approach, a set of state variables would be already defined by the model library, so the user would not need to square the model.
 There are zero degrees of freedom *by definition*.
 If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e A state variable that would be part of the Dulmage-Mendelson over-constrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.
 As we add a degree of freedom every time we remove a degree of freedom, they 'cancel out' guaranteeing that we will continue to have a square model.
 This eliminates an entire class of errors with practical application of EOMs.

+## Switching between different types of analysis

+We have previously discussed using the car example that some state variables are design state variables (i.e $k$), and some are manipulated variables (i.e $y$), and all other variables are dependent (i.e $v$).

+A design problem would involve finding an appropriate for the design state variables, by calculating a desired $k$.
+In an operation case, $k$ is fixed and known, but an appropriate value of $y$ may be required.
+To turn a design case into an operation case, all that is required is to fix all the design variables, which can be done un-doing any replacements that have happened on them.
+With the additional metadata on what variables are replacing what, it becomes much easier to create tools to switch between design and operation modes.

+Likewise, a robustness test typically involves fixing only the decision variables (both design and operation) and calculating how sensitive the dependent variables are to changes.
+Again, this is easy to do in the variable replacement framework by simply undoing all replacements, as the decision variables are the state variables.

 ## Simplified Initialisation <!--and Scaling -->